 High battery temperatures happen when the ambient temperature of battery storage environment is constantly above 22C.
-If the ambient remains constantly above 22C then this adversely effects the chemical structure of the batteries causing the internal heat generated by the batteries to also rise and therefore give off additional heat.
-This causes the situation to get worse and is a vicious circle, “thermal runaway”.
+If the ambient remains constantly above 22C, this adversely effects the chemical structure of the batteries.
+Consequently, causing the internal heat generated by the batteries to also rise.
+This gives off heat and causes the situation to get worse and is a vicious circle, “thermal runaway”.

-When batteries charge, they give off heat , hence the room MUST be cooled with a working A/C system.
+When batteries charge, they give off heat.
+It’s important that the room MUST be cooled with a working A/C system.

 whether in racks of purpose built cabinets must have a minimum 10mm gap between each block; this is for ventilation and to allow heat dispersal and ‘hot spots’.

 As each individual battery cell weakens over time, the battery will charge at a disproportionate rate.
 Probably faster than the norm.

 Due to this, eventually it will begin to take down the rest of the battery string.
 It will over heat as the battery overcharges.
 Consequently, creating hot spots as each cell fails until all the cells in that battery completely fail.